Eugleo/roguelike/README.md

 I chose it because I want to get involved in functional programming, but at the same time don't want to struggle with Haskell.

-## The plan

 I'm following the [Python 3 libtcod tutorial][3], but without libtcod and without Python (yeah).
 I'll try to stick to the original where possible, if not with the architecture, then at least with the general idea.

-I'll also do a blog series about this, I think, in the future.
+I'll also do a blog series about this in the future.

 ## The motivation